Eric Tolt

 Eric Tolt, known online as EricICX, is an American classic NES Tetris player from the U.S. state of Pennsylvania.
-He is best known for winning the 2022 Classic Tetris World Championship (CTWC), earning the highest winning score record, and being the first person to reach levels 37, 38, and 146: the latter of which being the first glitched color level of the game.
+He is known for winning the 2022 Classic Tetris World Championship (CTWC), earning the highest winning score record, being the first person to reach levels 37, 38, 95, and 146, and being the first person to reach the glitched colors on the NTSC version of the game after Justin Yu had done so on the slower PAL version of the game.

 Tolt became interested in the game around 2018 and began to play competitively by late 2019.
-He soon after began to achieve a number of records, and competed in the 2020 and 2021 CTWC's.
-During the August 2022 Classic Tetris Monthly (CTM) tournament, Tolt achieved the records of highest winning score and first to reach level 146: the first glitched color level of the game caused by a glitch at very high levels.
+He began to achieve a number of records, and competed in the 2020 and 2021 CTWC's.
+During the August 2022 Classic Tetris Monthly tournament, Tolt achieved the record for the highest winning score and was the first to reach level 146: the first glitched color level of the game caused by a glitch at very high levels.
 Two months later, Tolt won the 2022 CTWC after defeating the following year's winner, Justin Yu, in the finals.
 Since the 2023 CTWC, Tolt has largely stepped back from competitive play, but has remained active in the Tetris community and on YouTube.

-A number of his achievements were furthermore highlighted as important stepping stones leading up to the eventual "beating of the game" on December 21, 2023, by fellow Tetris player Willis Gibson.
+A number of his achievements were highlighted as important stepping stones leading up to the eventual "beating of the game" on December 21, 2023, by fellow Tetris player Willis Gibson.

-Personal life

-Tolt is an American who lives in the U.S. state of Pennsylvania.
-As of 2025: Tolt's YouTube channel description states he is a college freshman, but it is unknown when this description as last updated.

 Tetris career

-Tolt, known online as EricICX, discovered classic NES Tetris in 2018 after watching videos of the Classic Tetris World Championship (CTWC) finals online, in particular the most recent 2017 finals.
+Eric Tolt, known online as EricICX, lives in the U.S. state of Pennsylvania, and in 2025 was a college student according to his YouTube channel description.
+He became interested in classic NES Tetris in 2018 after watching videos of the Classic Tetris World Championship (CTWC) finals online, particularly the most recent championship from 2017.
 He then began to play causally starting in mid-2018, and more competitively by late 2019.
 Shortly after becoming competitive, Tolt began to achieve a number of records: including being the first person to achieve a "maxout" on the PAL version of Tetris, a point in the game where the score becomes so high that it no longer registers correctly on-screen, in November 2019, and being the first person to reach levels 37 and 38 of the game in 2020.
 In regards to major competitions, Tolt competed in his first CTWC in 2020 where he finished in the top 24.
 The following year, Tolt competed in the 2021 CTWC where he placed in the top 32.